sphinx-gallery/sphinx-gallery/README.rst

 in rst syntax to be used in the generated file in the example gallery.

-You can have subfolders in your ``examples`` directory, those will be recursively scaned by the gallery extension and presented in the gallery.
+You can have subfolders in your ``examples`` directory, those will be recursively scanned by the gallery extension and presented in the gallery.
 Subfolder have to respect the same structure of the main ``examples`` folder.

 If these instructions are not clear enough, this package uses itself, to generated